 What to Know (Facts) About Zika

-USA Today published an article stating that scientists debunked the theory (source).
+USA Today published an article stating that scientists debunked the theory (source) in 2016.
 But, who is right?
-What doesn’t add is that it’s all of a sudden getting attention now, and why all this pesticide spraying is happening in Florida and other areas of the south.
-If you dig deeper, you’ll find that the Florida governor’s wife has a multi-million dollar stake in a mosquito control company and is not commenting on this discovery (source).
+What doesn’t add up is that it’s all of the sudden getting attention in recent years, and why all this pesticide spraying is happening in Florida and other areas of the south.
+If you dig deeper, you’ll find that the former Florida governor’s wife had a multi-million dollar stake in a mosquito control company and was not commenting on this discovery (source).
 Is this a conspiracy?
 That’s for you to decide.
 We have our doubts.

 Zika is a very mild virus (source).
-The effects of Zika are so mild in fact that 80% of people who contract Zika never know that they have the virus.
+The effects of Zika are so mild in fact that 80% of people who contract Zika never even know that they have the virus.

 The symptoms of Zika are so mild that they only include a slight fever, headache and joint pain (source).
 They are similar in nature to those of dengue fever.
 These symptoms normally last for two days to six days and are often so mild that they are unrecognized by the carrier of the disease.

 The most common way in which Zika is spread is through mosquitoes (source).
-Often times people who don’t know that they are infected can transmit the virus to mosquitoes who then pass it to other people without the carrier experiencing any symptoms or side affects as described above.
+Often times people who don’t know that they are infected can transmit the virus to mosquitoes who then pass it to other people without the carrier experiencing any symptoms or side effects as described above.

 - Use contraceptives when having intercourse

 - Realize that mosquitoes can bite during both day and night